-Guidelines and marks distribution for Proposal Writing, question 2(b)
+Guidelines and marks distribution for Proposal Writing, question 2(b) General Instructions:

-General Instructions:

 - Only student centric topics should be given for writing a proposal. - Word limit is approximately 150 words.
-However, it should not exceed 160 words. - It should be divided into three distinct parts i.e., the Heading, Objective and - Heading and Objective must be written in a paragraph form and Measures in numbers and points / bullets. - After each heading, using a colon sign (:) is a must. - All paragraphs must be aligned towards the left.
+However, it should not exceed 160 words. - It should be divided into three distinct parts i.e., the Heading, Objective and Measures. - Heading and Objective must be written in a paragraph form and Measures in numbers and points / bullets. - After each heading, using a colon sign (:) is a must. - All paragraphs must be aligned towards the left.

+1. Heading:

-1. Heading: The candidates will be required to convey the specific task that the project is supposed to achieve.
+The candidates will be required to convey the specific task that the project is supposed to achieve.
 It should be creative, clear and concise and have at least two points to define the purpose.

-2. Objective: The candidates will be required to explain the goals and objectives of the proposed project.
+He who has imagination without learning has wings but no feet. - Joseph Joubert objectives of the proposed project.
 At least two objectives in a paragraph should be stated clearly.

-3. Measures: The candidates will be required to explain the specific steps and method of what is to be done as:
+2. Objective: The candidates will be required to explain the goals and and method of what is to be done as: